 Now we are hearing about frameworks for decision making.

 What is it going to take to convince America that bad decisions at the polls have consequences?
 Rising unemployment, recession, and all manner of taxpayer abuse have done nothing to dissuade voters of the notion that Barack Obama is just as wise a choice as Mitt Romney.
-Both parties tell us that the middle class is what counts.

 Americans have always hated the idea of a national health care system.
 Socialized medicine is even harder to choke down because it reeks of government control over an area where at best bureaucracy will make things horribly expensive and at worst can kill us.
-Most Americans have figured out by now that we don’t have to worry about socialized medicine and certainly not universal coverage.